boba2fett/pdftransform/README.md

 - pin dependencies (pdfium, docker container) (for ease of use won't fix)
 - use better mechanism for setting _links (moved building routes closer to actual routes)
 - group logs for individual jobs (using differnt logger that allows setting attributes)
+- deleting old jobs (using expire_after and for gridfs setting uploadDate on chunks collection)